Proposed Main Modifications Schedule

 Any new masts or telecommunications equipment must:

-• be sited to minimise visual intrusion and to ensure that local amenity is not significantly adversely affected;
+enhance indoor and outdoor mobile telecommunications coverage and reliability for voice services and mobile broadband. - be sited to minimise visual intrusion and to ensure that local amenity is not significantly adversely affected;

-• be sympathetically designed;
+- be sympathetically designed;

-• be sited so they are not overly prominent or visually dominating within the street scene;
+- be sited so they are not overly prominent or visually dominating within the street scene;

-• Would not cause an overbearing or overshadowingimpact upon neighbouring dwellings due to height, proximity and/or design of structures;
+Wouldnot cause an overbearing or overshadowingimpact upon neighbouring dwellings due to height, proximity and/or design of structures; -

-• be sited so that there is no significant adverse impact on the Chilterns AONB, SSSIs, identified heritage assets and any important landscape features identified in the Landscape Character Assessment 2016.
+thatthere is no significant adverse impact on the Chilterns AONB, SSSIs, identified heritage assets and any important landscape features identified in the Landscape Character Assessment 2016.

 Justification